-- 4.24 Outdoor tennis courts are an important local facility in Rutland, and as such should generally be protected and improved. - 4.25 The priorities are to: - enable year round tennis in Uppingham, the option of retaining and floodlighting 2 courts adjacent to the Sports Centre should be explored with Uppingham School.
-If this was achievable, there would need to be a formal community use agreement to justify any public investment. - elsewhere, the priority is to retain and improve the courts, including the provision of floodlighting where this would significantly increase levels of use.
+4.43 Outdoor tennis courts are an important local facility in Rutland, and as such should generally be protected and improved.
+The priorities are therefore to retain and improve the courts, including the provision of floodlighting where this would significantly increase levels of use.